 Since the passage of the Solar Investment Tax Credit (ITC) in 2006, solar has experienced an average annual growth rate of 50%.
 It rewards solar electric homeowners a 26% deductible from federal income taxes, but the ITC is going away.
 Here are multiple ways solar investors save money with solar energy:

 Net metering is a billing arrangement that measures how much energy you pull into your home, as well as how much excess energy you send back into the grid.
-Net metering policies vary from state to state.
+Policies vary from state to state.
 Some states offer no net metering at all.
 In Massachusetts, if you are a National Grid, Eversource, or Unitil customer, you qualify to net-meter.
 Some homeowners use the money to pay other household bills, and some use the credited kWh on days their home isn’t producing enough energy to help zero out their bill throughout the year.

 The Solar Massachusetts Renewable Target (SMART) Program is an incentive program that offers a fixed compensation rate for the energy your solar system produces so that the lifetime revenue for your solar energy will be known from the start.
 Additionally, SMART offers incentives for battery storage.
-Combined with the 30% federal tax credit, the additional incentive for installing a battery with your solar system helps pay for a significant portion of the battery.
+The additional incentive for installing a battery with your solar system helps pay for a significant portion of its cost.
 And to top it off, the state provides a personal tax credit of 15% of your total system cost, up to $1,000, when a Massachusetts resident purchases a solar system.

 So why did the feat take 40 years to accomplish?
 Besides the years filled with common misconceptions and threats to pricing, analysts say that the milestone was late due to the drop in Tesla’s, or SolarCity’s, share – 650 megawatts in 2016 to 352 megawatts in 2017.
 CEO Elon Musk promised to create low-profile solar roof tiles at production volume by mid-2019.
 Tesla began accepting $1,000 deposits for solar tiles in May 2017, but the company wasn’t even close to mass production at that point.